 The Out of Doors

-Our beautiful setting in the Pocono woodlands on the shores of Fairview Lake, allows us to take full advantage of outdoor activities.
-Along with our camp property and a woodsy camping area on nearby Lake Wallenpaupack, we have the use of 500 acres of pristine, undeveloped forest across the road for hiking, biking, and camping.
+Our beautiful setting in the Pocono woodlands on the shores of Fairview Lake allows us to take full advantage of outdoor activities.
+Along with our camp property and a woodsy camping area nearby, we have the use of 500 acres of pristine, undeveloped forest across the road for hiking, biking, and camping.

 Campcraft -- Start a fire with wet wood?
 Make a survival shelter without a tent?
 No problem, we can do it!
 These camping skills as well as outdoor cooking, first aid, camping skills and basic orienteering are part of our campcraft program.
 Girls can pass skill levels and earn patches for achievement.

-Trips – Campers of all ages have the opportunity to participate in day hikes and go on an overnight camping trip to our property on Lake Wallenpaupack, about 5 miles from camp.
+Trips – Campers of all ages have the opportunity to participate in day hikes and go on an overnight camping trip to our other property, about 2 miles from camp.
 The younger campers hike locally to the Mill Pond, the blueberry farm and at Promised Land State Park.
 Older girls hike the Appalachian Trail, and trails in Hickory Run, Ricketts Glen, and Worlds End State Parks.
 Senior campers take canoe trips on the Delaware River plus an optional trip to lakes in the Adirondack Mountains in New York.